katiehuangx/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 <img width="110" alt="image" src="https://user-images.githubusercontent.com/81607668/131616348-81580d0e-b919-439a-821d-7997d958f59e.png">

-2. What range of week numbers are missing from the dataset?
+**2. What range of week numbers are missing from the dataset?**

-3. How many total transactions were there for each year in the dataset?
+**3. How many total transactions were there for each year in the dataset?**

 ````sql
 SELECT